award

 • Trouble sleeping or the inability to wake from sleep

-Possible Long Term Effects with Head Injuries
+Possible Long-Term Effects of Head Injuries

 • Spasticity.
 A condition in which muscles are tightened or stiffened by disruption of the brain.
 This can inhibit the control of stretch and muscle reflexes, causing muscles or joints to lock in place.